-Mid-Term Exam: 25%
+Mid-Term Exam: 20%

-The Mid-term will be composed of a fill-in-the-blanks section, a short-answer section, and one essay question.
+The Mid-term will be composed of a multiple-choice section, a short-answer section, and one essay question.
 I will reveal a set of potential essay questions the weekend before the mid-term to allow students to prepare an answer, but no notes will be allowed into the exam.
-The Tuesday before the mid-term will consist of a preparation section, in which we will discuss the class topics and potential essay questions.
+The Tuesday before the midterm will consist of a preparation section, in which we will discuss the class topics and potential essay questions.

-Take-Home Final: 30%
+Take-Home Final: 25%

 The take-home final will ask students to integrate multiple components of the class.
 The last class will be devoted to preparing for the final exam, which I will release after the class.

-DEADLINE: Monday, December 19, 3:30pm
+DEADLINE: Wednesday, May 17, 12:30pm